-VIPERS reading skills and where vocabulary and fluency is a key priority.
-It is our intention to develop an fident uniters who It is our intention to develop confident writers who understand and can apply the craft of writing.
+It is our intention to develop confident writers who understand and can apply the craft of writing.
 This is taught through the structure of 'The Write Stuff' where children are immersed in sentence stacking and experience lessons.
-Sentence stacking offers opportunities for the gathering of language (inclusive of grammatical language) and demonstration writing after which they are then given an opportunity to apply learning. children are exposed to a broad range of text types within fiction, non-fiction and poetry across the year. netion, non-netion and poetly across the year.
+Sentence stacking offers opportunities for the gathering of language (inclusive of grammatical language) and demonstration writing after which they are then given an opportunity to apply learning. children are exposed to a broad range of text types within fiction, non-fiction and poetry across the year.